nwesber/SE41/PROJMAN/notes.md

 # Week 6 (Make-up Class)
   ##### PERT and CPM
   * Word Breakdown Structure
-  Level
   1. Project
   2. Major Tasks in the Project
   3. Subtasks in the major tasks
   4. Activities (or work packages) to be completed

   * Project Scheduling